 - ND Programs: AANMC Academic Prerequisites

-Here is a guide of recommended courses to take in preparation for medical school.
-This is not an exhaustive list.
-You are responsible to check with the schools you wish to apply for specific requirements.
+Here is a guide of recommended courses to take in preparation for medical school at Michigan Tech.

 Students who wish to apply to Medical School must take the Medical College Admission Test (MCAT).
 MCAT scores range from 472-528.
 While the average MCAT score in 2017 was a 502.9, accepted medical students averaged around a 508.9.
 Students need to do well on the MCAT in order to be a competitive applicant.

 - MCAT Essentials Guide